LilTOJustice/TrueAdaptiveMusic/trueadaptivemusicdocs/docs/Music Packs/Music Pack Structure.md

 ```

 1. The top-level node is always of type "root"
 2. You can use audio files from assets/ and minecraft sound events that start with "music.".
-Even non-ogg files are supported [if you have ffmpeg installed](../FFMPeg%20Support.md).
+Even non-ogg files are supported [if you have FFmpeg installed](../FFmpeg%20Support.md).
 3. And now this node's children, which themselves have the same structure
 4. Some predicates require extra parameters, such as the 'id' field here.
 This predicate will only be true when the player is in the overworld dimension
 5. Since music path is empty, no music will play when this predicate is true